googlecreativelab/teachablemachine-community/snippets/README.md

 ### Deployment
 Each commit to master branch triggers [Cloud Build](https://pantheon.corp.google.com/cloud-build/dashboard?project=gweb-teachable-ai) task that copies the markdown files to a cloud storage bucket that is served to the Teachable Machine frontend.

+[markdown/index.json](markdown/index.json) serves as the index file of all markdown files, and contains the titles and tooltips of each file.
+If a new file is being added, you should also add it to the index file.